 You’ll likely be asked to document anything that you can remember about the abuse, from the grooming process through each occasion when something happened.
 This will include dates, times, and any conversations that you can remember, as well as the specific actions that took place.
 Your lawyer will probably advise you not to confront your abuser alone but rather to communicate through them, the lawyer.
 Likewise, if your abuser contacts you after retaining legal counsel, refer them to your attorney.

-Each state has a unique statute of limitations for sexual abuse survivors.
+Each state has a unique statute of limitations for molestation and sexual abuse survivors.
 Individual states have been opened limited look back windows for sexual abuse survivors to seek legal claims against their abusers from their childhood.
 The New York window closed in August, 2021, but California, Colorado, and Louisiana remain open through 2022.
 Laws regularly change, so seek the counsel of a child sexual abuse lawyer to determine the statute of limitations for your unique situation.

 Independent resources for sexual abuse survivors

 RAINN is the nation’s most extensive sexual abuse support network, where survivors and their families can learn more about different types of abuse and find local help, such as support groups.
 It also covers the laws regarding sexual abuse in each state, including the statute of limitations to file a claim and any exceptions to that statute.
 You can go online or call (800) 656-HOPE.